Answers to Questions

 We do not offer travel to Hawaii, Alaska, or Puerto Rico.
 We can help a client get to a US border but our volunteers cannot cross that border.
 Clients intending to cross a US border need to study the requirements and laws regarding border crossing with children.

-Meals for clients being driven are paid for and limited to $10/person per meal.
+Meals for clients being driven by a volunteer more than 4 hours away are paid for and limited to $15/person per meal.

 We recommend bringing up the topic of travel early in a shelter client’s stay to avoid waiting past an exit date.